chain-anchor-v1 — receipt-format-agnostic public-chain anchor reference

 }

-The Ed25519 signature covers the entire object (JCS-canonicalized), including chain_anchor.
+The Ed25519 signature covers the entire object (JCS-canonicalized by the issuer — their canon, not Satsignal's), including chain_anchor.
 A verifier with a stale or revoked issuer key can still establish that the receipt's root_hash was committed on BSV at height 891245.

 7. Versioning and provider registry